mattpe/mdds/03-websockets.md

 ## Assignment 3 - Chat application with Socket.IO

-1. Prepare your Azure servcer environment: install _node.js_ and _npm_ (read e.g. [some instructions](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) and [some other instructions](https://ubunlog.com/en/nodejs-npm-installation-ubuntu-20-04-18-04/))
+1. Prepare your Azure server environment: install _node.js_ and _npm_ (read e.g. [some instructions](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) and [some other instructions](https://ubunlog.com/en/nodejs-npm-installation-ubuntu-20-04-18-04/))
 1. Create a website on your server in Azure environment, with input text, which will be broadcasted to other people in the same page, check [Get started](https://socket.io/get-started/chat)
     - Add a textfield for a user to give a nickname (e.g. *Charlie* says "Hello")
     - Add _rooms_ in your app: User can choose a room where she belongs to, and messages posted into a room